NOAA-PSL/land-DA_update/README.md

 # land-DA_update
-Scripts to perfrom the snow DA, to assimilate GHCN station snow depth and IMS snow cover obs, using the JEDI LETKF.
-For the noahMP land surface model.
+Scripts to perfrom the land DA, with the the noahMP land surface model.

 To install:

-1. OPTIONAL: Install JEDI fv3-bundle and IODA converters (only if will modifying, otherwise use the default installation).
+1. Dowload and compile GDASApp (https://github.com/NOAA-EMC/GDASApp).

 2. Fetch submodules